Efficient Data-Driven Optimization with Noisy Data: Decision-Making with Noisy Data

-Consider a prescriptive problem in which we attempt to learn the solution to the stochastic optimization problem stated in Equation (\ref{eq:sop}) from the noisy observational data defined in Equation (\ref{eq:noisy-observations}).
-Let us denote with $P^\ml_N$ the maximum likelihood estimate proposed by \cite{rigollet2018entropic} for the unobserved probability distribution $P$.
+We consider a prescriptive problem in which we attempt to learn the solution to the stochastic optimization problem stated in Equation (\ref{eq:sop}) from the noisy observational data described in Section \ref{sec:noisy-data}.
+Let us denote with $P^\ml_N$ the maximum likelihood estimate for the unobserved probability distribution $P$ which as pointed out by \citet{rigollet2018entropic} can under certain conditions be computed efficiently as $P^\ml_N=\arg\min_{P\in \mc P} W_1(P'_N, P)$.
 A straightforward extension of the sample average formulation in Equation \eqref{eq:saa} to this noisy data would be to consider

 Many other formulations based on different distributional estimates are evidently possible as well.
-The kernel deconvolution estimate $P^\kd$ proposed in \cite{stefanski1990deconvolving} states one such alternative and yields yet another data-driven formulation

-This naturally leads us to question if between these two data-driven formulations one ought to be preferred over the other from a statistical point of view?
+This naturally leads us to question if between these many alternative data-driven formulations one ought to be preferred over the other from a statistical point of view?
 To answer this question more broadly we must of course first define precisely what constitutes a data-driven formulation and secondly agree on how its statistical performance should be quantified.
 We follow the framework presented in \cite{vanparys2020data} and define a data-driven formulation as consisting of a predictor and prescriptor.